Cgameworld/MapTextureReplacer/README.md

 This mod allows you to easily replace grass, dirt and cliff map textures in your game.

-This mod takes advantage of the fact that map textures are stored as standard unity textures, making them straightfoward to read and set.
+This mod takes advantage of the fact that map textures are stored as standard unity textures, making them straightforward to read and set.

-Hopefully when the full offical editor releases, it will include map theming tools, but in the meantime this mod makes basic theming possible.
+Hopefully when the full official editor releases, it will include map theming tools, but in the meantime this mod makes basic theming possible.

 # Requirements
 - BepInEx 5